 Useful links Italy.

-A dedicated page of useful links to use during your trip in Italy or for planning prior to leaving for your trip.
+A dedicated page of useful links to use prior/during your trip in Italy.

-I am trying to find those pages with the english language option provided, however, not all websites actually offer an english page – so bare with us Italians.
+While I try to find those pages with the english language option provided, not all websites actually offer an english page.

 If you find something that you found useful, please do share in the comments below or email me at Tourist by Chance.

 Useful links Italy

 Looking to move to Italy and become an expat?
 Here are some useful links to get you started.

 - Visa Information